 However, on a tour, you will pay approximately $200 USD for two days, which includes food, camping equipment, and transport from Panama City.
 There are a number of different tours offering different prices and equipment.
 I went with my friend, Jerry Moreno (@jerryfit), who runs the tours.
 Jerry is an indigenous guide from Chiriqui, who now works as a tour guide out of Valle Anton and Panama City.

 WHAT WILL YOU NEED ON ISLA ESCUDO DE VERAGUAS

 Your tour guide will provide you with a tent, camping equipment, cooking equipment, food, and water.
-There is no electricity, wifi, phone service or any technology on Isla Escudo de Veraguas.
-There is no running water, toilets or amenities.
+There is no electricity, wifi, phone service, or any technology in Isla Escudo de Veraguas.
+There is no running water, toilets, or amenities.
 There are no hotels on Isla Escudo de Veraguas.
 The only people there are the locals.
 You will need to pack the following: